Spanish FA President Luis Rubiales is a creep

 She’s had a lot of expectation thrust on her simply because she beat Venus Williams when she was 15 at Wimbledon, which is admittedly quite the statement of intent.
 It’s not her fault that ESPN or others devote so much coverage to her at the majors given that she’s American and that’s where the interest lies.
 Still plenty of time for her to make good on all of it.
 Looks like it might be rounding that way.

-Oh, darn: the Yankees are in last place…
+Oh, shucks, the Yankees are in last place...

 Let’s check in on the last-place Yankees, a phrase a lot of us will never get sick of writing: